 -----------------------------------------------------------------------------

 Any variable that is not listed does not have any missing values.
-Thus you now know you can write conditions like if age>=65 without worrying about missing values of age being included.
+Thus you now know you can write conditions like if age>=65 without worrying about missing values of age being included–there aren’t any.
 You also see how many missing values you have for each variable, and thus how big an issue missing data is in your data set.

 What misstable cannot tell you is why the data are missing.
-Often you can answer this question by examining the relationships between missing values and other variables.
+Sometimes you can answer this question by examining the relationships between missing values and other variables.
 For example, who are the people with missing values of income?

 sum age if income==.